-P. Sufenas Virius Lupus is a metagender person, and one of the founding members of the Ekklesía Antínoou–a queer, Graeco-Roman-Egyptian syncretist reconstructionist polytheist group dedicated to Antinous, the deified lover of the Roman Emperor Hadrian, and related deities and divine figures–as well as a contributing member of Neos Alexandria and a practicing Celtic Reconstructionist pagan in the traditions of gentlidecht and filidecht, as well as Romano-British, Welsh, and Gaulish deity devotions.
-Lupus is also dedicated to several land spirits around the area of North Puget Sound and its islands.
+P. Sufenas Virius Lupus is a metagender person, and practices a queer, Graeco-Roman-Egyptian syncretist reconstructionist polytheist devotion dedicated to Antinous, the deified lover of the Roman Emperor Hadrian, and related deities and divine figures.
+E is also a contributing member of Neos Alexandria and a practicing Celtic Reconstructionist pagan in the traditions of gentlidecht and filidecht, as well as Romano-British, Welsh, and Gaulish deity devotions.
+Lupus is also dedicated to several Land Spirits around the area of North Puget Sound and its islands.
 E also tries to attend seasonal and special ceremonies at the Tsubaki Grand Shrine of America (in the Jinja Shinto tradition of Japan) in Granite Falls, WA whenever possible, and likewise has participated in some lay Hindu devotional practices when available in Washington as well as in Michigan.

 Lupus has published a book of poems, The Phillupic Hymns (2008), and the book-length poem All-Soul, All-Body, All-Love, All-Power: A TransMythology (2012), and also several other monographs: The Syncretisms of Antinous (2010); Devotio Antinoo: The Doctor’s Notes, Volume 1 (2011); A Garland for Polydeukion (2012); A Serpent Path Primer (2012); and Ephesia Grammata: Ancient History and Modern Practice (2014).